btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 Click on the link above you will be redirected to a step by step tutorial on how to set up particular software wallet with BTCPay Server.

-To spend and manage the funds received to your external software wallet, you can use an [internal BTCPay Wallet](./Wallet.md) and sign a transaction with your private key or simply manage the funds in that external wallet itself.
+To spend and manage the funds received to your external software wallet, you can use an [internal BTCPay Server Wallet](./Wallet.md) and sign a transaction with your private key or simply manage the funds in that external wallet itself.

 ## Create a new wallet